 1. See What’s Available at Your School

-While there are 38 AP courses available, each high school chooses which AP courses to offer.
-Check with your school counselor on what AP courses are offered at your school if you don’t already know.
+The AP Program consists of 38 AP courses but each high school chooses which courses to offer.
+Ask your school counselor which courses your school offers.

-You can also talk to fellow classmates, including those in grades above you, about what courses they took and how they enjoyed the class.
+Talk to fellow classmates, including those in grades above you, about what courses they took and what they valued about the courses.

 2. Explore More About Each Course

-Each AP course has a dedicated page on our site that gives information about the course and what you can expect to see on the AP Exam.
+Each AP course has a dedicated page on our site that tells you course details and what to expect on the AP Exam.

-The more you know about each course, the easier it will be for you to decide which courses to take.
+The more you know about each course, the easier it is to decide which courses to take.

 3. Decide What You Want to Pursue

-Now that you know what’s offered and understand more about each course, consider your own college plans and how earning college credit in certain courses can benefit you.
+Now that you know what’s offered and are familiar with each course, think about college and career plans and how earning college credit in certain courses may benefit you.

-By earning credit, you can be eligible to skip out of introductory courses in college.
-This will help you jump into more advanced topics quickly and help you save money on college tuition for course topics you already mastered in high school.
+By earning credit, you may be eligible to skip college introductory courses.
+This helps you jump more quickly into advanced topics and save money on college tuition for course topics you’ve already mastered in high school.

 4. Talk to Your Counselor About Enrolling Next School Year

 Know what courses you want to take?
-Now it’s time to talk to your school counselor about how you can enroll.
-Most high schools start their enrollment process in the spring for the upcoming school year.
+Talk to your school counselor about how to enroll.
+Most high schools start their enrollment process in the winter or spring for the upcoming school year.
 This conversation starterdiscuss AP courses with your counselor.